tdworowy/kindle_highlights/md/Plato_The_Complete_Works_(Plato).md

       And when I speak of the other division of the intelligible, you will understand me to speak of that other sort of knowledge which reason herself attains by the power of dialectic, using the hypotheses not as first principles, but only as hypotheses— that is to say, as steps and points of departure into a world which is above hypotheses, in order that she may soar beyond them to the first principle of the whole; and clinging to this and then to that which depends on this, by successive steps she descends again without the aid of any sensible object, from ideas, through ideas, and in ideas she ends.

       At any rate, we are satisfied, as before, to have four divisions; two for intellect and two for opinion, and to call the first division science, the second understanding, the third belief, and the fourth perception of shadows, opinion being concerned with becoming, and intellect with being;

+      make a proportion: "As being is to becoming, so is pure intellect to opinion.
+And as intellect is to opinion, so is science to belief, and understand ing to the perception of shadows."

       Because a freeman ought not to be a slave in the acquisition of knowledge of any kind.
 Bodily exercise, when compulsory, does no harm to the body; but knowledge which is acquired under compulsion obtains no hold on the mind.